Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 You and I know that children are careless of other people’s property.
 For example, your lovely kids or even total strangers can scratch your cars by slamming the doors too hard, leaning on the paintwork with their school bags, hitting parked cars with their scooters or bikes, or brushing a vehicle with a stick, or even drawing or writing on the car.

-It may be hard to avoid this because children often seem to be magnets to parked cars.
+It may be hard to avoid this because children often seem to be magnets for parked cars.
 However, you can minimize the chances by parking your vehicle in a garage.
 And lastly, avoid parking on the road.
-In any case, know that all these little stuff are bound to happen.
+In any case, know that all this little stuff is bound to happen.

 Other drivers

 You cannot list the causes of car scratches without mentioning other drivers.
-Other drivers cause the most number of car scratches.
-This happens mostly in parking slots when people do not pay close attention to the environment by opening doors without watching or driving into another car.
+Other drivers cause the most car scratches.
+This happens mostly in parking slots when people do not pay close attention to their surroundings, opening doors without looking or driving into another car.

 Read Also: Fender vs. Bumper: What are the Differences?